Large and Small Ensemble Information

 It is our policy to begin events on time, but delays may occur.
 The House Manager will notify the Stage Manager when the house is closed.

-The concert calendar is developed through the Public Events Office beginning with contracted events, then Large Ensemble dates.
+The concert calendar is developed through the Public Events Office beginning with contracted events, residencies, large annual events, and large ensemble dates.
 Small Ensemble dates are scheduled with the Chair of the Music Performance Studies in consultation with the Director of Public Events.
 Small Ensemble scheduling typically takes place in early Spring.